bah91/jgett/readme.md

 once your authentication is successful, you could manage your shares thru the client methods.

+### Obtaining user and storage information
+To obtain information about a Ge.tt account you use this code

+	::java
+	UserInfo me = client..getUserInformation();
+	System.out.println("User email" + me.getEMail());
+	System.out.println("Available size: " + me.getStorageInfo().getLimitSpace());

+which provide a `UserInfo` instance with information about user and a `StorageInfo` instance with the information about the size used and available for this account

 ## Requirements

 JGett is built upon: